Lavinathael/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Lavinathael's Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+This is a blog.
+I intend to record my journey as I wok towards becoming a full stack developer!